Montenegro Real Estate 2026: Are Prices at Peak or Still Climbing?

 • increasing global visibility

-This creates sustained demand not only for hospitality, but for residential, rental, and mixed-use property.
+Therefore, this creates sustained demand not only for hospitality, but for residential, rental, and mixed-use property.

 2. Foreign Capital Repositioning

-International buyers now dominate the prime segment.
+Meanwhile, international buyers now dominate the prime segment.

 • GCC investors